Broyojo/bluebox/README.md

 # Bluebox Assembler

 ## Description
-This is an assembler for the Bluebox computer which I built in The Ultimate Nerd Game (TUNG) It takes in an input `.txt` file and creates an `output.txt` file which has a byte in binary on each line.
+This is an assembler for the Bluebox computer which I built in The Ultimate Nerd Game (TUNG).
+It allows easy writing of programs to be run on the computer.
+At a high level, the assembler first tokenizes the source into a collection of instruction data types, leveraging Rust’s algebraic data types.
+Each instruction type is then encoded into the appropriate machine code.
+It takes in an input `.txt` file and creates an `output.txt` file which has a byte in binary on each line.
 Your job as the programmer is to then input this into the computer through the memory interface panel.
 The default program provided, `program.txt`, is a fibonacci program.
 The circuit board files for the computer are located [here](https://github.com/Broyojo/Capstone-Project).

 ## How To Run It
 To run the program, simply run